The Meaning of Alithographica

 In 2015 Jenn received a B.A. in Individualized Study from New York University's Gallatin School of Individualized Study.
 Her concentration, Biological Sciences & Illustration, was developed through her coursework in the biology department (Molecular & Cellular Biology, Vertebrate Anatomy, Animal Physiology, Quantitative Methods in Human Genetics, and Environmental Health, to name a few) and studio art (Life Drawing: Anatomy, Painting II, Drawing II, Intro to Digital Art, 3D Graphics Studio).

 In 2017 she received a certificate in Botanical Art & Illustration at the New York Botanical Garden.
-In 2018 she became the Social Media Coordinator for the Guild of Natural Science Illustrators.
+Her capstone project explored bryophytes in the Pacific Northwest.
+In 2018 she became the Social Media Coordinator for the Guild of Natural Science Illustrators (GNSI).